anubhavparas/ransac-implementation/README.md

-# RANSAC Algorithm Implementation
+# RANSAC (RANdom SAmple Consensus) Algorithm Implementation

 Two files of 2D data points are provided in the form of CSV files.
 The data represents measurements of a projectile with different noise levels.
 Data sets are shown below:
 ![alt text](./images/data1.PNG?raw=true "Data set 1")